Dispute over apartheid-era bailout escalates in South Africa

-JOHANNESBURG (AP) — South Africa’s central bank is objecting to calls by the state watchdog agency for changes to be made in the way the bank is run, in escalating fallout from a bank bailout during the apartheid era.
+JOHANNESBURG (AP) — South Africa’s economy, which is in a recession, on Tuesday faced fresh uncertainty over a demand by the state watchdog agency for changes in the way the central bank is run, in escalating fallout from a bank bailout during the apartheid era.

-The South African Reserve Bank said Tuesday that its independence and commitment to price stability would be undermined by Public Protector Busisiwe Mkhwebane’s call for a constitutional amendment stating the bank’s primary role is to promote the socio-economic welfare of South Africans.
+The South African rand weakened Monday after Public Protector Busisiwe Mkhwebane called for a constitutional amendment stating the South African Reserve Bank’s primary role is to promote the socio-economic welfare of South Africans rather than protecting the value of the currency.

-At issue is 1.1 billion South African rand ($86.5 million) that the central bank loaned to Bankorp during white minority rule, which ended in 1994.
+The dispute centers on growing frustration among many South Africans that the black majority has not reaped enough economic benefits since the end of white minority rule in 1994, and on the other hand, concerns that state intervention and the rapid transfer of resources will scare off investors and undermine economic growth.
+Adding to the uncertainty are allegations of corruption linked to President Jacob Zuma and some of his associates.

-Mkhwebane says Absa bank (Barclays Africa), which bought Bankorp in 1992, should reimburse the state.
-Absa says Mkhwebane’s report is flawed and denies it owes any money.
+The South African government announced in early June that the economy is in recession and has acknowledged that its forecast of economic growth of 1.3 percent in 2017 might not be reached.
+Unemployment is currently 27.7 percent, according to official figures.

 Most Read Stories